hyperledger-archives/education-cryptomoji/code/part-two/README.md

 code needs installed.
 From these images, you can create, run, and destroy individual "containers" at will.
 This is in effect like having every component running on it's own virtual computer which you can reset to factory settings at any time.
-It's a profoundly useful tool, which takes a little getting used to, but is worth getting familiar with.
+It's a profoundly useful tool which takes a little getting used to, but is worth getting familiar with.

 ### Components